hexaxsoftwares/houx.js/README.md

 3. `build.widget` Also the widget prototype of the initBuild instance is used to set a global widget for all widget that are child of this parent widget.

 ### **Style and class guide**

 Styling and class management is such a complex task that changes on daily basis.
-Pixel provides you with easy and reusable semantics that helps you create your widget with ease, no matter your project requirements and font-size
+Pixel provides you with easy and reusable semantics that helps you create your widget with ease, no matter your project requirements or size.

 ##### **styleSheet: Scoping css**